 Visitors to the university are welcome at all times.
 Administrative offices are open Monday through Friday from 8 a.m. until 5 p.m.
-The Office of Graduate Admissions is located on the Elon campus in the Powell Building, suite 114, and can be reached at 336-278-7600 or 800-334-8448, ext.
+The Office of Graduate Admissions is located on the Elon campus in the Powell Building and will move to the Inman Admissions Welcome Center in January 2015.
+Graduate Admissions can be reached at 336-278-7600 or 800-334-8448, ext.
 3 (Fax: 336-278-7699).
-You may also wish to contact us by email at gradadm@elon.edu.
+You may also wish to contact us by email at gradadm@ elon.edu.
 For information about visiting the School of Law, contact the admissions office at 336-279-9200 or law@elon.edu.

-The University does not discriminate on the basis of age, race, color, creed, sex, national or ethnic origin, disability, sexual orientation, gender identity or veteran's status or any other characteristic protected by law in the recruitment and admission of students, the recruitment and employment of faculty and staff, or the operation of any of its programs.
+The University does not discriminate on the basis of age, race, color, creed, sex, national or ethnic origin, disability, sexual orientation, gender identity or veteran's status or any other characteristic protected by law in the recruitment and admission of students, the recruitment and employment of faculty and staff or the operation of any of its programs.
 Students with documented disabilities may request in writing reasonable special services and accommodations.
-Questions should be directed to Ms. Susan Wise, disability services coordinator, Duke 108H, (336) 278-6500.
+Questions should be directed to Ms. Susan Wise, disability services coordinator, Duke Hall, room 1081, (336) 278-6500.
 The university's Section 504 coordinator for students and Title IX coordinator is Dr. Jana Lynn Patterson, Student Health and Wellness Suite 104, (336) 278-7200.
 The university's Section 504 coordinator for applicants and current employees is Mr. Ronald Klepcyk, 314 W. Haggard Ave., (336) 278-5560.